 Also see CUCC on facebook: Cambridge University Caving Club (CUCC) - public.

 We maintain a blog during expo on ukcaving.com .
-Since it is a blog, anyone on expo can post their own reports so it is more convenient for most than the facebook, twitter and instagram accounts which are each under the control on one person at a time.
+Since it is a blog, anyone on expo (with a ukcaving login) can post their own reports so it is more convenient for most than the facebook, twitter and instagram accounts which are each under the control on one person at a time.
 The 2018 blog is particularly detailed and well illustrated.

-Note that when writing a blog you need to use a permanent location, e.g. use instagram not Googledocs.
+Note that when writing a blog you need to use a permanent location for photos, e.g. use instagram not Googledocs.
 All of Dan's photos on the 2019 blog have disappeared because he didn't realise this, so he had to post them all again.

 We usually have a couple of Googledocs spreadsheets on the go, but details of how to get at these - and any other software tools we might find useful - will be distrributed via email and the expo mailing list.